What is Holy Baptism?

 -The Book of Common Prayer, p.
 858-859

 The sacrament of Baptism is celebrated during a reglar Sunday celebration of the Holy Eucharist.
-Please contact Fr.
-Neal for more information.
+If you are interested in Baptism please see Fr.
+Neal after the service on Sunday to make an appointment.